Rio Negro Bridge

 The Journalist Phelippe Daou Bridge (Ponte Rio Negro) is the fourth longest bridge in Brazil at 3595 m long, with a cable-stayed bridge section of 400 m, over the Rio Negro that links the city of Manaus with the small town of Iranduba in the state of Amazonas in Brazil.
 It spans the Rio Negro just before its confluence with the Amazon River, and is the only major bridge across the Amazon or any tributary in the Amazon basin.
 Its construction was marked by controversy over the potential effects of roadbuilding in the Amazon basin, which could lead to deforestation.
 A 2018 study found that the construction of this bridge did induce deforestation.

-A quintessential Bridge to nowhere, it does not connect to the south side of the Amazon River and the rest of Brazil.
-Its construction has raised the possibility of expansion and reconstruction of the federal highway BR-319, which links the region to Porto Velho, Rondônia, and thus to the rest of Brazil.
+A quintessential bridge to nowhere, it does not connect to the south side of the Amazon River and the rest of Brazil.
+Its construction has raised the possibility of expansion and reconstruction of the federal highway BR-319, which links the region to Porto Velho, Rondônia.
 That road is on the south side of the Amazon, and so any vehicle from Manaus would still have to make a ferry connection across the main stem of the Amazon, despite the completion of the Rio Negro bridge.